codefordenver/gsn/api/README.md

 * install Homebrew (here I'm assuming that you're using a Macintosh)
 * using Homebrew, install git

-Now, go to a directory of your choosing and clone git repo from 'HTempleman/gsn-api' (Soon to be GSN/gsn-api hopefully!)
+Now, go to a directory of your choosing and clone git repo from 'gsn/api'

 type the following command in the root directory (with the Dockerfile)